Google’s Free Dark Web Report Is Dead: Here Are the Best Dark Web Monitoring Alternatives of 2026

-We tested Google’s free dark web monitoring service to see what it does and if Google One’s dark web report was enough to protect our personal data.
-Here’s what we found.
+We tested Google One’s dark web monitoring service to see if the free dark web report offered enough to protect our personal data.
+It didn't.
+Here are better dark web monitoring alternatives.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.